kungfu-toolbox/baji/README.md

 # Kungfu

-Kungfu.js is a Javascript compiler designed to solve the callback hell problem and made for fun.
+Kungfu.js is a Javascript compiler designed to solve the callback hell problem.